jagennath-hari/RGBD-3DGS-SLAM/README.md

 </div>

 #### ROS 2 message outputs
-During operation the system will output two topics:
+During operation the system will output two topics when a new keyframe is created:
 1) /monoGS/cloud (sensor_msgs/PointCloud2)
 2) /monoGS/trajectory (nav_msgs/Path)